-7.8.15 Mental Health
+7.8.16 Mental Health

-The Plan covers medically necessary outpatient services by a mental health provider as defined in section 5.
+The Plan covers medically necessary outpatient services, other than diagnostic testing, by a mental health provider as defined in section 5.

 Behavioral Health Customer Service can help members locate in-network providers and understand the mental health benefits.
+See section 7.7.4 for coverage of diagnostic services.